 Leave plenty of times for stops and remember, some things are difficult to find, you don’t want to be rushing.
 Make yourself a rough plan of things you are going to see and your final destination for the days.
 My main piece of advice is, if you are doing this with a passenger, go clock wise.
 I west coast is by far the best bit, scenery and amazing roads, but you want the coast line on your left so your passenger can get a clear view of the amazing views.
 If you are just driving it on your own, then I would go anti clockwise.
 Leave the best for last.

-with our team for more information on your North Coast 500 campervan hire.
+Get in touch with our team for more information on your North Coast 500 campervan hire.